OpenNebula/docs/source/operation/network_management/overview.rst

 How Should I Read This Chapter
 ================================================================================

-Before reading this chapter, you should have already installed your :ref:`Frontend <frontend_installation>`, have an OpenNebula cloud up and running with at least one virtualization node.
+Before reading this chapter, you should have an OpenNebula cloud up and running with at least one virtualization node.

 Hypervisor Compatibility
 ================================================================================